Steven B. Jepson: Musical theatre/Concert/Cruise work

-Starting with chorus roles in local Iowa City community productions of The Music Man, Oklahoma!, and Pippin, his refined acting ability coupled with a rich, versatile baritone has produced memorable portrayals in musical theater.
-He has played such diverse roles as Billy Bigelow in Carousel, Juan Peron in Evita, Ko-Ko in The Mikado, The Lord Chancellor in Iolanthe, The Pirate King in The Pirates of Penzance, Sweeney in Sweeney Todd, and Cervantes/Don Quixote in Man of LaMancha.
+Starting with chorus roles in local Iowa City community productions of The Music Man, Oklahoma!, and Pippin, his refined acting ability coupled with a versatile baritone voice has produced diverse portrayals in musical theater.
+He has played roles such as Billy Bigelow in Carousel, Juan Peron in Evita, Ko-Ko in The Mikado, The Lord Chancellor in Iolanthe, The Pirate King in The Pirates of Penzance, Sweeney in Sweeney Todd, and Cervantes/Don Quixote in Man of LaMancha.
 He was nominated for Best Actor in a Musical by the Metrolina Theatre Association and Creative Loafing Magazine for his portrayal of Emile de Becque in CPCC's South Pacific.

 He made his Carnegie Hall debut in Franz Schubert's Mass in G and also sang at Carnegie in Benjamin Britten's War Requiem under the baton of Robert Shaw.
 In addition to performing before an audience of 8,000 at a "Carnivale" concert in Mazatlán, Mexico, he has worked as a principal male singer with Jean Ann Ryan Productions aboard Norwegian Cruise Line's Norwegian Sky.